Chainlink (blockchain oracle): Technology

-Chainlink's decentralized oracle network is an open-source technology infrastructure that allows any blockchain to securely connect to off-chain data and computation resources.
-The network nodes fetch, validate, and deliver data from multiple sources onto blockchains to execute smart contracts.
+Chainlink's oracle network allows blockchains to connect to off-chain data and computation resources.

 In addition to the transfer of external information to a blockchain, Chainlink can also be used for several different off-chain computation functions, including a verifiable random function (VRF) and data feeds.
 The data feeds have been used to bring election data on-chain.

-Chainlink's VRF can be used for random number generation which can be used in decentralized gaming.
-ZDNet reported the verifiability of the random number generation ensures the in-game results are tamper-proof.

 Link token

 Node operators are compensated with the network's native cryptocurrency, LINK.
-Chainlink's LINK token is an ERC677 token, an extension of ERC-20.
-Tokens act as data payloads, feeding the required data from off-chain sources to smart contracts, which then act accordingly in response to the data provided by the token.
+All LINK tokens have been premined and largely withheld by the central issuer.
+A fraction of the pre-mined token supply was offered for sale to retail buyers in an initial coin offering (ICO).
 According to Chainlink, the trade value derived from these tokens is used to pay node operators for retrieving data from smart contracts, and also for deposits placed by node operators as required by contract creators.
 Tokens can be stored in any ERC-20 wallet, as the ERC677 token retains all the functionality of an ERC-20 token.